homemadearcade/zero/todo/2_FORLAUNCH_FEATURES.md

+LIBRARY
+  DATA_SOURCE_SYSTEM needs to be elimnated or made read only.
+Because it will make library imports not work If THERE IS A CORE library, it DOES in fact need to be used in a special way.
+This is where my library api thing can be used
+  Maybe I should wait to complete the interface stuff because I want to like make a special library interface but the truth is we dont want one perhaps 'REPLACE_ID_1', REPLACE_ID_2, etc

+IMPLEMENT THESE EFFECTS
+  EXPERIENCE EFFECTS - Go to Stars, Return from Stars Pause Game.
+Unpause Game
+  Also transform while touching
+    auto generate zones for this effect

+WHEN ADDING INSTRUCTIONS MANUALLY
+  You have to select a game room or lobby!
+Right now u can just skip them!

+COMBINE
+  experienceModel with experience
+      GAME HOST ACTIONS instructions need to be run by the GAME HOST ROLE
+    Have this update the cobrowsing color

+---

 UPLOAD PHOTOS
   Textures
     Security for changing the game images....
 Any user can really edit those images now because amazon isnt checking.
 Perhaps it has to go through our check?